jirkha/kokoninas/README.md

 This is a simplified version of the application, built as a portfolio project for a job application.
 The main goal was to demonstrate basic Rails skills.

+Please note: the code contains **more comments than usual**.
+These comments explain the function of different parts of the code.
+Normally, a production application would have fewer comments.
+Since I am still learning Ruby and Ruby on Rails, these notes help me understand the logic behind each component.

 This project can be easily extended with more advanced features.

 ---